Help! My puppy doesn’t like treats. How to train your dog if treats won’t work.

 I often train Maggie with her dinner.
 This is a nice way of keeping Maggie lean and fit without getting an additional meal of treats that are high in calories or filled with additives.
 Before dinner, when your pet is anxious for their food, try training with a few pieces of dinner and see if their motivation level spikes a bit.

 If so, that’s great: you can work on your training with their dinner-time meal.
 To make sure that your dog really, really isn’t food-motivated, make one last effort, this time with a higher value food.
 If I had the choice between bacon and a cracker, I’m going to hold out for bacon (you probably would too).
-If you are using a dry, hard treat, try one with more scent and flavor, perhaps a venison or beef-flavored treat with soft texture and a stronger odor, we use real dog meat treats and I haven’t seen a single dog turn these up yet!
+If you are using a dry, hard treat, try one with more scent and flavor, perhaps a venison or beef-flavored treat with soft texture and a stronger odor, Ziwi works great too, or some chicken or hot dogs and see if that changes the motivation!
 For our training I mix these in with a few other random high reward treats.

 Training a dog that doesn’t like treats

 Still not interested in food?
 That’s okay!
 Think of your pet’s toys and arrange them in order of excitement for them.
 For example, a tennis ball is a good time but a frisbee is off-the-wall excitement BUT their (so annoying) squeaky hedgehog toy tops them all.
 We can make a mental list (or on a piece of paper) of the joy level each of these toys bring, from lowest to highest.

 - Tennis ball

 - Tug toy

 - Pet P.L.A.Y French Fries